Christmas Pet Tips

 - Barricade the water trough around the tree to prevent your pet from drinking the water, which may be dirty and contain pine needles, which are indigestible.

 - Be careful with Christmas lights!
 Secure electrical cords and conceal outlets.
-Pets may chew on cords; and keep pets away from open flames.
+Pets may chew on cords.
+Keep pets away from open flames.

 The carefully purchased and lovingly wrapped gifts